Chiodos: Second line-up change (2012–2013)

 On March 27, 2012 Chiodos announced that vocalist Brandon Bolmer and drummer Tanner Wayne had decided to depart from the band.
 On April 26, 2012, Chiodos released a video confirming that Craig Owens would be a part of Chiodos again for the first time in two and a half years.
 On May 14, 2012, Chiodos released another video confirming that Derrick Frost would be a part of Chiodos again after years of being away.

 On November 8, 2012, while performing solo Owens and Bell both stated that they were writing a new Chiodos record.
 On November 23, 2012, Jason Hale announced that he was no longer a member of Chiodos.
-Thomas Erak, ex The Fall of Troy, replaced Jason for the remainder of the tour, and was soon after announced as a permanent replacement.
+Thomas Erak, The Fall of Troy, replaced Jason for the remainder of the tour, and was soon after announced as a permanent replacement.
 The band toured the UK in February 2013 on the Kerrang!
 Tour 2013, as support to Black Veil Brides and featured on the Warped Tour 2013.